-530 3.3.1 SAR imagery
+3.3.1 SAR imagery

 Trail Valley Creek flight lines were surveyed during both the March and April campaign periods.
-Figure 17 shows a mosaic of SnowSAR swathes measured during TVCEx-2 (Ku-band VV pol depicted).
-Distinct backscatter signatures associated with topography and vegetation were noted in the TVCEx mission data shown in Figure 17 as well as the other frequency and polarization combinations.
+Figure 18 shows a mosaic of SnowSAR swathes measured during TVCEx-2 (Ku band VV pol depicted).
+Distinct backscatter signatures associated with topography and vegetation were noted in the TVCEx mission data shown in Fig. 17 and the other frequency and polarisation combinations.
 Where roughness tussock dominated surfaces were found in valley bottom environments, increased scattering was noted at both frequencies.
-Additionally, outcrops of shrub vegetation throughout the domain were associated
+Additionally, outcrops of shrub vegetation throughout the domain were associated with strong scattering where interactions with the snowpack were enhanced.